vdbrink/vdbrink.github.io/home_office_desk_setup/desk_setup_hardware.md

 ## Laptop stand

 To make the desk clean, I have my laptop upright with a black vertical laptop stand.
-This way I can also easily detach it and replace it with my personal laptop.
+This way it takes less space from my desk surface and I can easily detach it and replace it with my personal laptop.

 <a href="images/vertical_laptop_stand.avif">
 <img src="images/vertical_laptop_stand.avif" alt="Vertical laptop stand" width="250px" />